itscodenation/instagram-api-starter/README.md

 ##Project Criteria
 Your Manager has laid out the following requirements for the project:

-* The webapp will display thumbnails of photos related to anything the user types in.
+* The webapp will display 9 thumbnails of photos related to anything the user types in.
 * User must be able to click the search button to display related thumbnails
-* The game must keep score.
-* The game must display the winner to the user.
+* On any subsequent search, the system shall clear the prior results and show images reflecting results from the new search query.
+* If the user clicks a "clear" button, the system shall clear the results of all thumbnails and clear the search bar of any text.
+* On mouseover, the instagram username shall display over the thumbnail image

 ##Learning Objectives
 By the end of this project the employee will be able to...

-* Register their application with Instagram to obtain a client id
+* Register their application with Instagram to obtain a client id.
-* Get information from Instagram using its API
+* Get information from Instagram using its API.
-* Append images to and HTML page
+* Append images to and HTML page.
+* Empty content from a selected div.

 ##References/Tools
 * [Instagram Developers Guide](https://instagram.com/developer/)